-There are 3% of children who have free school meals which is low compared with the national average; 17% of children come from minority ethnic groups and have English as an additional language, which is slightly below the national average and 12% of children are identified as having some educational need.
+There are 8% of children who have free school meals which is low compared with the national average; 38% of children come from minority ethnic groups and have English as an additional language, which is above the national average and 12% of children are identified as having some educational need.
 There is no significant social deprivation and statistics indicate that 17% of adults have attended higher education and 27% of children are from high social class households.

 The curriculum is planned to support ideas of community cohesion both locally and nationally and is reviewed termly.
-The school has forged links with many partners over time and has strong partnerships with pre-school providers, the Children's Centre, local primary, secondary and special schools to improve the cross phase provision for families.
+The school has forged links with many partners over time and has strong partnerships with pre-school providers, the local nurseries, local primary, secondary and special schools to improve the cross phase provision for families.
+Since 2018, Perryfields Infant School has been part of the Chelmsford Learning Partnership Academy Trust (CLP) and works closely with the other primary and secondary schools within the Trust to share ideas and develop staff CPD to improve the outcomes for all the pupils.